 Person(s) responsible for monitoring implementation of the strategy Durastanti, Stuart, sdurastanti@hardee.k12.fl.us

-Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy
+Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy a.
+PreK-12 Transition

 Teachers turn in weekly attendance sheets to Administration.
 Administration conducts progress monitoring meetings to determine student growth.